 Animals And The War On Drugs

-The War On Drugs is the colloquial name for a decades-long campaign against illegal drug trafficking and drug use in the United States, and beyond.
+The War On Drugs is the colloquial name, coined in 1971, for a decades-long campaign against illegal drug trafficking and drug use in the United States, and beyond.
 This campaign has been fought through the increased criminalization of activities related to illegal drugs using both police and military involvement.
 Many people and organizations have classified it a failure, in part because of how it has framed human lives as dispensable.

 There has long been a call to end the War On Drugs due to its disregard for human life.
 Now, this paper provides an additional layer of analysis that frames it as an animal rights issue due to the impact on animals that its militarized response has had.